SimoneVidotti/BusinessAdministration/README.md

 # BusinessAdministration

 ## Description
-This repository contains a collection of Python scripts, notebooks, and projects focused on business administration.
+This repository contains a collection of Python scripts focused on business administration.
 The goal of this repository is to provide a comprehensive resource for business administrators, analysts, and students to learn and implement Python programming for various business-related tasks.